-While Town Hall is closed Planning Department staff will be working remotely and responding to emails and voicemails on a limited basis.
+While Town Hall is closed closed to the public the Planning Department staff will be working responding to emails and voicemails.
 Hardcopy correspondence must be mailed to the Planning Department, Hingham Town Hall, 210 Central Street, Hingham, MA 02043.
-Please email any questions to PlanningBoard@hingham-ma.gov.
+Please email any questions to Planning@hingham-ma.gov.
 Documents can be scanned and emailed to staff but we recommend following up by mailing a hardcopy.

 ALERT: Permit Applications

 As of Friday, April 3, 2020, pursuant to Chapter 53 of the Acts of 2020, notwithstanding any general or special law, rule, regulation, charter, ordinance or by-law to the contrary, during the governor’s March 10, 2020 declaration of a state of emergency, the process for permit applications to permit granting authorities has been modified and timelines for permit application review have been extended.